srikanta-skg/TechnicalPaper/Technical_report.md

   ## Limitation of Firewall

-  * Firewall can not completly protect us from as it does not scan every incoming data packet.
+  * Firewall can not completly protect us from Internet as it does not scan every incomming data packet.

   * As the firewall is used to protech the user from unauthorized network, if the user itself attacks the internal network the firwall cannot protect the system.